BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Evil models treat Spider Nests as difficult terrain.
 Additionally, whenever a Spider model is slain, keep it to one side.
 At the start of each turn, before Priority is determined, roll a D6 for each Spider model kept aside in this manner.
 On a 5+, that model will re-enter the board via one of the Spider Nests.
 To determine where they enter, roll a further D6.
 On a 1-3, the Evil player chooses which Spider Nest the model enters from; on a 4+, the 'Good' player decides.
 Models that arrive in this manner are placed anywhere within or touching the Spider Nest and may act as normal that turn.

-**PARTICIPANTS**

-**'Good':** The Spider Queen; 4 Mirkwood Spiders; 4 Giant Spiders; 2 Bat Swarms.

-**Evil:** Razgûsh, War Leader of the North; Orc Captain with shield; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 3 Orc Trackers.

 ![](../media/scenarios/defence_of_the_north/an_uneasy_alliance.jpg)

 ---

 ## ATTACK ON THE BEORNINGS

+**PARTICIPANTS**

+**Good:** Grimbeorn; 12 Beornings: 8 with hand-and-a-half axe, 4 with great bow.

+**Evil:** 2 Orc Captains with shield; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers.

 **LAYOUT**